-Tom Vilsack confirmed by the Senate for a second stint as Agriculture Secretary at a time of growing food insecurity because of the pandemic
+Tom Vilsack confirmed for a second stint as Agriculture Secretary with strong Republican support

+Sen. Bernie Sanders (I-Vt.) broke with Democrats to vote against his nomination.

-Still, Vilsack had faced intense criticism from civil rights activists saying he did not go far enough to eradicate racial discrimination at the agency or support farmers of color during his first stint in the role.
+Vilsack had faced intense criticism from civil rights activists saying he did not go far enough to eradicate racial discrimination at the agency or support farmers of color during his first stint in the role.

 He will head the agency at a time of rising food insecurity because of the pandemic.
 An estimated 50 million Americans are food insecure and food banks and pantries around the country are running low on food.